 For many months now, the media has been warning us periodically and most recently on 3-4 October that the inquiry’s ‘explosive report’ will probably only be open in part to the public when it is handed to the IG ‘in a few weeks.’
 Meanwhile, the ADF media commentary associated with the warnings shows its generals both deferring to and getting ahead of the hotly anticipated report on the inquiry.

-The Chief of Defence Lieutenant General Richard Burr is typically quoted by veteran Afghanistan War reporter Chris Masters in the Sydney Morning Herald (SMH) and Age (3-4 October): ‘We will act on the findings when they are presented to the Chief of the Defence Force.’
+The Chief of Defence Lieutenant General Richard Burr is quoted in the Sydney Morning Herald (SMH) and Age (3-4 October): ‘We will act on the findings when they are presented to the Chief of the Defence Force.’
 ‘I do not yet know the character and scale of these actions.
 They may be significant.’